microsoft/react-native-code-push/README.md

 #### codePush.sync

 Provides a simple option for checking for an update, downloading it and then applying it, all while also respecting the policy that your release was published with.
-This method effectively composes together the "manual mode" APIs for you, so that you don't need to handle any of the following scenarios yourself:
+This method effectively composes together the "advanced mode" APIs for you, so that you don't need to handle any of the following scenarios yourself:

 1. Checking for an update and displaying a standard confirmation dialog asking if they would like to install it
 2. Automatically ignoring updates which have previously failed to apply (due to automatic rollback), and therefore, likely don't make sense trying to apply again (let's blacklist them!)
 3. Looking to see whether an available update is mandatory, and if so, don't give the end-user the choice to ignore it
 4. Displaying the description of an update to the end-user as part of the install confirmation experience

+If you want to pivot whether you check and/or download an available update based on the end-user's device battery level, network conditions, etc. then simply wrap the call to `sync` in a condition that ensures you only call it when desired.
 ```javascript
 codePush.sync(options: Object): Promise<Boolean>
 ```